 Exercise and sleep well

 Diet and exercise go hand-in-hand for overall health and the same applies to the health of your microbiome.
-Exercise and sleep have both been proven to have a significant impact on the quality and the quantity of the good bacteria in the gut.
+Exercise and sleep have both been proven to have a significant impact on the quality and the number of good bacteria in the gut.

 Lack of sufficient sleep is another factor that contributes to an imbalanced microbiome, leading to gut inflammation and a malfunctioning immune system.
 Limit late nights and irregular sleep patterns and instead adopt proper sleep hygiene for better gut health and a stronger immune system.